 If you want a special tour of the Chapel then why not use the services of Roslin's very own tour company, Rosslyn Tours?
 They can pick you up from your accommodation in Edinburgh or Edinburgh Airport and bring you out to Roslin for your own personal tour of Rosslyn Chapel and the beautiful Roslin Glen.

 One thing you won't find find out about on the Rosslyn Chapel website is what was it like for the villagers when they did the filming of The Da Vinci Code at the Chapel back in September 2005?
 Well for starters, after a lovely spell of weather the week before, the week of filming was rather spoiled by a huge storm, when it didn't stop horizontally raining for virtually the whole week!
 The film crew really couldn't have timed it any worse!
 Although some villagers got jobs as extras, most of us were kept at arm's length, at the top of Chapel Loan, behind the security barriers and security staff.
 Did any of us see the stars of the movie?
 Mostly no, as Tom Hanks and co stayed in a top hotel in Edinburgh each night.
 However, some people who were there at the end of one day's filming did say that they saw Tom wave at them as he sped past in his car along Main Street.
 (Filming Footnote: the film crew came back for another two days filming, a couple of months after the initial shoot, to get some better footage of the outside of the chapel in less stormy conditions.)

 Although not signposted, the 14thC Rosslyn Castle can be found by walking down the steep lane on the right hand side of Rosslyn Chapel towards Roslin Cemetery.
-At the foot of the steep lane, take the lane on the left that runs between two of the three cemeteries.
-The Castle is a three minute walk slightly downhill from here.
+At the foot of the steep lane, take the lane on the left that runs between the two old cemeteries.
+The Castle is a three minute walk, slightly downhill, from here.

 is now a holiday home, available for let (and very nice inside too we